capcodigital/devops-maturity/guidelines/security/implementation.md

 **Policy as Code**

-Policy as code (PaC) is a concept and practice in the field of information technology and cybersecurity that involves defining, expressing, and implementing organizational policies, rules, and compliance requirements using code.
+Policy as code (PaC) is a concept and practice in the field of information technology and cybersecurity that involves defining, expressing, and implementing organisational policies, rules, and compliance requirements using code.
 This approach leverages the principles and techniques of software development to manage and enforce policies, making them more automated, consistent, and auditable.

 Some of the key advantages of adopting policy as code include: